Wichita City Council to discuss decriminalizing fentanyl test strips and marijuana Tuesday

 One option would reduce the fine from $50 to $25 if you are caught with marijuana or testing strips.

-Another option would take pot cases out of municipal court, requiring the District Attorney’s office to prosecute.
+Another option would take pot cases out of municipal court, requiring the Sedgwick District Attorney’s Office to prosecute.

 The Sedgwick County Sheriff has some concerns if this passes.